Snake Books

 (Joroboros)

 KoJ is set in a strange underground world full of spatial distortions, where an unnamed snake lives among various other animals.
 Some of these animals possess superpowers, and the snake itself can change its size at will.
-All these creatures face a growing threat, however, in the form of gigantic superpredators known as Titans.
+Every creature in the underground faces a growing threat, however, in the form of gigantic superpredators known as Titans.

 My biggest problem with KoJ is that the worldbuilding and environmental storytelling can be vague and confusing at times.
 The author of this story is also writing another series called Young Flame at the same time as this one.
-Both series are set in the same universe, and although they're advertised as separate works, I feel as though there's some context missing if you've only read KoJ like I have.
-The chapters that are currently out also contain the occasional spelling and grammar issues that'll have to be ironed out later.
+Both series are set in the same universe, and although they're advertised as separate works, I feel like there's some context you miss out on if you've only read KoJ like I have.
+The chapters that are currently out also contain the occasional spelling and grammar mistakes that'll have to be fixed later.

 This series is still being written as of now, and is updated on Royal Road once every week or so.
-It's up to 98 chapters at the time of writing (including the interludes).
-Once the story is complete, I imagine KoJ will be right beneath Serpentia in terms of my favorites from this category, as long as it keeps up its current pace.
+It's up to 110 chapters at the time of editing (including the interludes).
+Once the story is complete, I imagine KoJ will be right below Serpentia in terms of my favorites in this category.

 Sandeagozu